HISTORY AND SIGNIFICANCE OF RAKSHA BANDHAN

 In the Vedic period, on a 'Shravan Poornima' day (Full Moon Day of the Hindu month of Shravan), the deities and demons had a battle against each other.
 The demons were in a stronger position, when compared to the deities.
 The king of the deities, Lord Indra, was very much worried about the battle.
 His wife Indrani could not see him struggling and prayed to the god to help her husband.
 She prepared a talisman with her religious power and tied it around Indra's right wrist.

 Indrani believed that her talisman will protect Indra from the attack of demons.
 Eventually, she proved right, as that day, the deities won the battle and Lord Indra escaped unhurt.
 As the talisman had the power of protecting the person who wore it, later then it came to be known as 'Raksha Sutra' and the ceremony of tying it was called 'Raksha Bandhan'.
 Since this particular act of tying the talisman took place on 'Shravan Poornima' day, so it has become a tradition to celebrate 'Raksha Bandhan' on the 'Shravan Poornima' day every year.
+With time, the festival came to comprise of brother-sister duo, rather than husband-wife.

 SIGNIFICANCE OF RAKSHBANDHAN:-